Dark thriller about law and justice gone astray.

 I was getting very concerned.

-Tall Cop, who hadn’t done anything up to now, finally spoke, “Listen up!
+Tall Cop, who hadn’t done anything up to now, spread his arms.
+“Listen up!
 Each of you have repeatedly committed crimes despite getting the aid of correctional institutions and counseling.
 Our laws are soft on crime.
 We have decided to take action.
 That is why you are here.
-I want each of you, starting with the pimp to state your first name, your age, and why you are here.
+I want each of you, starting with the pimp, to state your first name, your age, and why you are here.
 Then, you may make a brief statement in your defense.”

 I could see Sleaze Boy clenching his teeth.
 A cop hater, he was struggling to hold in profanity.